MicrosoftDocs/azure-docs/articles/azure-stack/azure-stack-region-management.md

   >[!NOTE]
   In Azure Stack Technical Preview 2, only Storage, Compute, and Network resource providers offer an associated experience.

 5. **Updates**.
-In this tile, you can view the update status of your Azure Stack infrastructure, including version, update availability and updates history.
+In this tile, you can view the update status of your Azure Stack infrastructure, including version, update availability, and updates history.
 For more information, see [Updates management in Azure Stack](azure-stack-updates.md).

 ## Next steps
 [Updates management in Azure Stack](azure-stack-updates.md)